connectivecpp/chops-net-ip/README.md

 ### Next Steps, Problems, and Constraints:

-- Address sanitizer (Asan) is reporting indirect memory leaks, which appear to be going through the "future return io_interface, call start_io" path in some of the tests (tcp_connector_test.cpp, net_ip_test.cpp).
+- Address sanitizer (Asan) is reporting indirect memory leaks, which appear to be going through the `std::vector` `resize` method on certain paths (where `start_io` is called from a different thread where most of the processing is occurring).
 This is being actively worked.
 - The primary author (Cliff) is not happy with the function object callback interfaces through the `net_entity.start` method (state change, error reporting callbacks).
 There are multiple possibilities, all of which have pros and cons.
 The message frame and message handler function object callback API is good and solid and is not likely to change.
 - This is a good point to ask for project help and collaboration, which will be greatly appreciated (for many reasons).
 - There are likely to be Chops Net IP bugs (in addition to the possible memory leaks), specially relating to error and shutdown scenarios.